High School Diploma

 All ISPS students who successfully complete the prescribed course of study receive an accredited High School Diploma.
 Students pursuing this qualification choose from a substantial range of traditional and contemporary subjects to create their own uniquely stimulating programmes.

 Students in grades 9 to 12 work towards earning a US High School Diploma.
 Courses in the High School are college preparatory courses with Advanced Placement (AP) courses available.
 Students in grades 9 and 10 complete years 4 and 5 of the IB MYP program, including the Personal Project.
 Students in 11th and 12th grade engage in the AP Program, and other college preparatory courses.

 In order to obtain a High School Diploma from ISPS, students must earn a minimum of 26 credits while enrolled in grades 9-12.
-Of these, 16 must be from the core academic areas of English, Math, Science, Social Science and Modern Languages according to the table below.
+Of these, 16 must be from the core academic areas of English, Math, Science, Social Science and Modern Languages.

 In addition to these, students must complete 2 credits in PE.